Yeezy to Disney: Kanye West shatters year-long Twitter silence

 LOS ANGELES (Reuters) - Kanye West said on Wednesday that he had fired his manager and suggested he may run for U.S. president in a frenetic Twitter spree in which he promised four new albums and compared himself to Henry Ford and Walt Disney.

-The rapper and fashion designer, 40, who has emerged from a year’s Twitter silence, also claimed without evidence that his Yeezy fashion line would “become the biggest apparel company in human history.”
+The rapper and fashion designer, 40, who has emerged from a year’s Twitter silence, also praised U.S. President Donald Trump, saying that he might not agree with him on everything but “the mob can’t make me not love him.
+We are both dragon energy.
+He is my brother.”

 In the past 10 days, West has had a spate of Twitter posts, sometimes weighing in as often as 20 times an hour on wide-ranging themes.